galette/galettedoc/source/changelogs/galette_09.rst

 * Use two steps removal everywhere; with a real confirmation required (not relying on a Javascript event)
 * Cascade removal on groups children
 * Change all URLs (`#417 <https://bugs.galette.eu/issues/417>`_), and translate them
-* Super admin can impersonate another account without its authentication informations
+* Super admin can impersonate another account without its authentication information
 * Responsive display
 * Configure connection delay
 * Test mail parameters from preferences (`#588 <https://bugs.galette.eu/issues/588>`_)